jennifer-z-1/DXC_Tech_1A/README.md

 - Interpret and manipulate text effectively.

 We currently have two pipelines, a Cohere and an Azure pipeline, which are the result of exploration with various AI tools.

+** for information on installing required packages and dependencies, please refer to the respective jupyter notebook file for that LLM **